The five biggest moments from Biden’s State of the Union address

 Parents of Tyre Nichols receive bipartisan standing ovation

-President Biden prompted a rare moment of intense silence when he introduced the parents of Tyre Nichols, the 29-year-old man who died in Memphis last month after being brutally beaten during a traffic stop.
+Biden prompted a rare moment of intense silence when he introduced the parents of Tyre Nichols, the 29-year-old Black man who died in Memphis last month after being brutally beaten by police during a traffic stop.

 “Joining us tonight are the parents of Tyre Nichols, welcome,” Biden said, prompting a standing ovation among lawmakers on both sides of the aisle, “who had to bury Tyre last week.”